 Can I make this in the slow cooker/crockpot?

-If you tried this Cowboy Queso recipe or any other on the blog then I’d love to hear from you with a comment or star rating in the recipe box!
+If you tried this Cowboy Queso recipe or any other on the blog then I’d love to hear from you with a comment or a bunch of stars!

 - 1 pound chorizo sausage